Shubham-Zone/Google-Solution-Challenge-project-SnapHealthTracker/README.md

 - Firebase (Authentication, Firestore)
 - Gemini API
 - Other dependencies managed via pubspec.yaml

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow the guidelines outlined in the CONTRIBUTING.md file.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+-

 ## Contact Us

-For any inquiries or feedback, please contact our team at [contact@example.com](mailto:contact@example.com).
+For any inquiries or feedback, please contact our team at [devshubham652@gmail.com](mailto:devshubham652@gmail.com).

----

-Feel free to customize this README file further based on your project's specific details and requirements!